Modern Foreign Languages

 The Department is dedicated to providing a wide variety of learning opportunities.
 We currently offer a Russian Club and an Italian Club, as well as support and revision sessions.

-We also encourage participation in a number of regional, nationwide and indeed international competitions including the Young Translator’s competition for 6th Form in November and the Northern Schools MFL Debating Competition.
-In February, we run the Linguistics Olympiad Competition for Y9 and above.
-In June, there is an MFL Poetry Aloud competition aimed at Y9 students.
-Y9 and Y10 German pupils have also had the chance to take part in an essay writing competition organised by Oxford University.
+We also encourage participation in a number of regional, nationwide and indeed international competitions including the Young Translator’s competition for Sixth Form in November and the Northern Schools MFL Debating Competition.
+In February, we run the Linguistics Olympiad Competition for Year 9 and above.
+In June, there is an MFL Poetry Aloud competition aimed at Year 9 pupils.
+Year 9 and Year 10 German pupils have also had the chance to take part in an essay writing competition organised by Oxford University.

-In addition to this, we organise a European Day with outside speakers and various cultural and linguistic being offered which reflect the diversity of Europe.
-Y11 pupils also have a dedicated Language Enhancement afternoon with guest speakers for Lancaster University and industry as well as taster sessions in different languages including Russian and Japanese.
+In addition to this, we organise a European Day with outside speakers and various cultural and linguistic activities being offered which reflect the diversity of Europe.
+Year 11 pupils also have a dedicated Language Enhancement afternoon with guest speakers for Lancaster University and industry as well as taster sessions in different languages including Russian and Japanese.